aranyaksamui/system-design-mastery/README.md

 # The Ultimate Computer Science, Backend & System Design Mastery

 This repository documents a strictly sequential learning path from absolute Computer Science fundamentals to Expert-level System Design.
-The curriculum is designed to ensure no advanced architecture is learned without first deeply understanding the underlying mechanics of the operating system, memory, and network (checkout notes/ at each sub-phase for the mechanics and concepts).
+The curriculum is designed to ensure no advanced architecture is learned without first deeply understanding the underlying mechanics of the operating system, memory, and network (check out ```notes/``` at each sub-phase for the mechanics and concepts).

 ## Repository Structure